• Skip to primary navigation

 This pumpkin granola recipe uses just a handful of ingredients you probably already have in your pantry.
 It's quite forgiving, so feel free to swap ingredients as needed.
 I've shared a few options below.

-• Maple syrup and maple sugar or coconut sugar sweeten the granola.
+• Maple syrup and brown sugar (or maple sugar or coconut sugar) sweeten the granola.
 I prefer using maple sugar as it keeps the granola more brightly colored.
 Coconut sugar makes a darker granola albeit with lovely brown sugar notes.
 Using half liquid sweetener and half granulated sugar helps the granola bake up shatteringly crisp.
-You can use agave syrup or date syrup in place of the maple syrup if need be, and brown sugar or date sugar in place of the maple sugar.
+You can use agave syrup or date syrup in place of the maple syrup if need be.
 I don't recommend using honey instead of maple syrup as it tends to absorb moisture and make granola soft.

 • Olive oil adds richness and depth.
 You can sub any neutral-tasting oil such as sunflower, grape seed, or avocado oil.
 Melted butter, ghee, or coconut oil will work too.